testsigmahq/testsigma-tutorials/src/pages/tutorials/getting-started/automate-ios-applications.md

 ## [We cover :](#we-cover-)

-* Prerequisites needed for getting started
+* Prerequisites needed for getting started.

-* Introduction to Testsigma’s very own mobile test recorder + inspector
+* Introduction to Testsigma’s very own mobile test recorder + inspector.

-* How to use Testsigma mobile test recorder to capture all the element details efficiently
+* How to use Testsigma mobile test recorder to capture all the element details efficiently.

-* How to write tests for an iOS app and run it in the cloud
+* How to write tests for an iOS app and run it in the cloud.

-* A sample scenario tested using Testsigma
+* A sample scenario tested using Testsigma.

-* How to view the comprehensive test results
+* How to view the comprehensive test results.

 ---
 > ## [Prerequisites](#prerequisites)